lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 }
 ```

-If a initiating flow triggers this responder for a non-signing counterparty, an error occurs:
+If an initiating flow triggers this responder for a non-signing counterparty, an error occurs:

 ```java
 net.corda.core.flows.UnexpectedFlowEndException: Tried to access ended session SessionId(toLong=3446769309292325575) with empty buffer